 With technology such as 2D barcodes, it is also much easier for consumers now than previously to trace the origins of their purchased products via websites, or by taking a picture of a 2D barcode using their smartphones to open up a website that verifies the product.

 Traceability improves the manufacturing process and cuts costs

 Many food manufacturers are beginning to realize the importance of building an automated manufacturing IT setup to enable traceability in their manufacturing process.
 This is not only to meet guidelines laid down in legislation by the European Food Safety Authority (EFSA) and U.S. Food and Drug Administration (FDA) as part of the food safety modernization act, but also to improve their manufacturing process and cut costs.
 Traceability also engages some anti-counterfeiting measures on products to prove its manufacturing process and make product copies difficult to supply.

 FlexLink’s production systems meet the higher standards for food safety

 Would you like to know more about FlexLink’s automated production flow solutions for the food industry?
 You are always welcome to contact us or visit our website.
-To never miss out on any of our blog posts, keep an eye out on The Smart Factory Blog where we share our knowledge in industrial automation and production efficiency.
+To never miss out on any of our blog posts, keep an eye out on this Blog where we share our knowledge in industrial automation and production efficiency.